 Demographics of our participants show diversity of the sample.
 In terms of age, we had participants from 19 years old to 65 and more.
 Gender-wise our participants were fairly evenly distributed.
-Participants also had diverse education levels (26% with high school or lower degree, 59% with undergraduate degree, 10% with graduate degree).
+Participants also had diverse education levels (26% with high school or lower degree, 59% with undergraduate degree, 10% with graduate degree, and 5% had other education levels).
 The employment status of our participants varied, too: 56% employed, 22% students, 16% unemployed, 2% unemployed and 4% had other employment status.